p333zy/p333zy/README.md

-Where are all the bugs at?
+Where are all the bugs at? 🧐 Vulnerability Researcher, read about some of my work at: [rop4.sh](https://rop4.sh)

 ```
           .-.